brainandforce/Electrum.jl/CONTRIBUTING.md

 ## Coding style and standards

-The following conventions are maintained throughout CrystalStructures.jl.
+The following conventions are maintained throughout Xtal.jl.

 When in doubt, follow the Julia style guide, located here: https://docs.julialang.org/en/v1/manual/style-guide/